lakeesiv/cam-moodle-auto-login/README.md

 Many Cambridge students find it annoying that Moodle session timeouts (logging you out) way too quickly.
 This simple extension aims to eradicate this daily annoyance by automatically logging you back into Moodle through Raven.

-This chrome extension helps you to save a few seconds.

 # Demo

 ![demo gid](img/demo.gif)